-The College will be offering T-Levels in Engineering and Science from 2022 at the Emmanuel site; 45day industry placements continue to be piloted to support the development of vocational curriculum.
-This will increase student recruitment through both the broad range of courses on offer and the high standard of vocational teaching and learning.
+The College has been successful in its application for T-Levels in Engineering and Science from 2022 at the Emmanuel site; 45- day industry placements continue to be piloted to support the development of vocational curriculum.
+The launch of T Levels will help ensure the Sixth Form offers a broad range of courses to meet local needs.